Carlos-gitjub/Movie-Trailers-App/README.md

 In the Backend we added folders for the controllers, repositories, entities and services.

-Changed the `Review` class by setting the `collection` attribute of the `@Document` annotation  to "reviews" instead of "movies".
+Also changed the `Review` class by setting the `collection` attribute of the `@Document` annotation  to "reviews" instead of "movies".
 This way, and thanks to the @DocumentReference annotation of the `Movie` Class, the `createReview` method of the `ReviewService` class inserts a new review document in reviews collection and pushes an object containing the review’s id and body into the Movie document’s reviewIds array.
 This way the annotation @DocumentReference works as expected (this annotation helps to create relationships between documents stored in different collections, similar to the concept of foreign keys in relational databases).

 ## Backend